Compressed decision problems in hyperbolic groups: Further compressed decision problems

-Note that this intersection is in fact the centralizer of the subgroup generated by the elements $\eval(\calL)$.
-When the desired centralizer is not finitely generated, by convention the problem has no solution.
+Note that this intersection is in fact the centraliser of the subgroup generated by the elements $\eval(\calL)$.
+When the desired centraliser is not finitely generated, by convention the problem has no solution.